scheunemann/pelican-bib/README.md

 In your template you can then access these lists with the variables `publications_lists['foo-tag']` and `publications_lists['bar-tag']`.

-You can use the `filter-tags` option of the `bibliography` directive to only render publications containing the given tag:
+You can use the `filter_tag` option of the `bibliography` directive to only render publications containing the given tag:

 ```rst
 .. bibliography:: pubs.bib